Sentegrity/sentegrity-ios/Sentegrity/Pods/ChameleonFramework/README.md

 </p>

 ### Gradient Colors ![New](http://i.imgur.com/BX3b9ES.png)
 With iOS 7, Apple mainstreamed flat colors.
-Now, with the release of iOS 8, Chameleon strives to elevate the game.
-Say 'hello' to gradient colors.
+Now, with the release of iOS 8, Chameleon strives to elevate the game once more.
+Say hello to gradient colors.
 Using one line of code, you can easily set any object's color properties to a gradient (background colors, text colors, tint colors, etc).
 Other features, like Chameleon's contrasting feature, can also be applied to create a seamless product.
 Experimentation is encouraged, and gutsiness is applauded!

 <p align="center">
   <img src="http://i.imgur.com/7hTa5Pd.png" alt="Gradients"/>